 “‘Great’ athletes seem to be anointed every day; far rarer are those entitled to be considered ‘original’.
 Tom Wills is such a figure in every respect,” says journalist Gideon Haigh.

-Whatever you think of Tom Wills as a person, he will probably always be remembered as a lasting icon of Australia’s two most famous sports.
+Whatever you think of Tom Wills as a person, he will probably always be remembered as a lasting icon of Australia’s two most famous and popular sports.